-With an increased emphasis on the out shoring of production facilities, supply chains today have become truly global.
+- With an increased emphasis on the out shoring of production facilities, supply chains today have become truly global.
 This trend poses two challenges: First, the verification of product authenticity, given that the transparency of object tracking data varies across geographical regions.
 Second, the big-data problem posed by the sheer volume of data that needs to be analyzed.
 Research in this project will provide GS1 with technological and analytical tools that maximize the chance of detecting spurious products in global supply chains.
-This will help develop improved confidence in the security measures provided by GS1's object identification and sensor technology.
+This will help develop improved confidence in the security measures provided by GS1's object identification and sensor technology. - Quantifying the return on investment brought about by deploying AIDC technologies in the pharmaceutical supply chains of developing countries will boost the adoption of GS1 ratified object identification technologies in the pharmaceutical supply chain.